If you love porridge you probably already know that Kialla has the best rolled oats. And we’re pretty proud of the fact!

 - superfoods like chia, acai powder, or maca powder,

 - spices like nutmeg and cinnamon (cinnamon is great for balancing blood sugar)

-- a home-ground LSA mix (linseed, sunflower and almonds which you can ground in a coffee or spice blender)
+- a home-ground LSA mix (linseed, sunflower. and almonds which you can grind in a coffee or spice blender)

-And if you like your porridge sweet try balckstrap molasses for a change (it’s full of iron), rapadura sugar (aka panela), honey or coconut nectar.
+And if you like your porridge sweet try blackstrap molasses for a change (it’s full of iron), rapadura sugar (aka panela), honey or coconut nectar.